togfoxy/FormulaSpeed/README.md

 Failing to stop the required number of times on each corner will result in tyre damage or crash.

 Use the BRAKE button to slow your car.
 This will cost you BRAKE points.
+If you get blocked, keep pressing the brake until your turn ends (or you crash).

 Use the matrix at the top of the screen to see how many squares each gear may take you.
 The actual number will be a random number in the given range.